Birch & Gaydon, and ZenithCopyright © David Boettcher 2006 - 2017 all rights reserved.

 The Land & Water wristwatches are described in more detail in the section Land & Water wristwatches.

 The Langbourne has a screw back and bezel case similar to the Submarine watch that was also made by Tavannes.
 However, the Langbourne case is not waterproof; it does not have the gland in the stem tube or recesses for waxed cotton gasket in the screw back and bezel that the Submarine case watch has.
-Langbourne cases all carry a reference number 3305910, only three digits short of the reference number seen in all Submarine watch cases, 3305913.
+Langbourne cases all carry a reference number 3305910, three lower the reference number seen in all Submarine watch cases, 3305913.
 This suggests that these numbers are Tavannes case design reference numbers, and that the fully waterproof case of the Submarine watch was a development of the Langbourne case.
 It is strange that Birch & Gaydon didn't sell the Submarine watch, but Brook and Son of Edinburgh advertised that they were the sole agents so had presumably negotiated an exclusive deal with Tavannes.

 The Garfield name appears to have been used first on a round trench watch, then later on a cushion cased watch.
 The Garfield trench watch has a simpler and older design of case than either the Land & Water watches or the Langbourne.
 The case of the round Garfield trench watch has a single hinged back with no inner cuvette, and a snap on bezel.
 The cushion case of the later model has a snap on bezel and snap on back.
 The movements of the two that I have seen were ébauches from the Fontainemelon factory.
 They were both fully jewelled with Swiss straight line lever escapements.
 They would have been cheaper than the Zenith or Tavannes movements, which were produced in smaller numbers and this, together with the simpler case construction, shows that the Garfield range was built for a lower price point than the Land & Water and Langbourne watches.
 However, this doesn't mean that there is anything inherently wrong with them from a collector's perspective.
 Fontainemelon could turn out excellent movements, they just made their basic movements in large volumes which meant they could supply them at a keen price.
 If a watch has a Swiss 15 jewel lever escapement movement, then that was pretty well as good as it got at the time, and has never really been improved on.
 Birch & Gaydon were one of the very top London jewellers and only sold top quality items.
 From a collector's point of view an early and named model wristwatch with a good quality movement and a provenance like that has got to be worth having.